ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 Each time the loop runs, it processes one batch of buffers.
 Here’s the breakdown:

 1. **Debug Tracking** – If the driver is compiled with debugging enabled, it may update counters that track how often large batches of buffers are refilled.
 This is just for performance monitoring.
-1. **Batch Setup** – The driver remembers where this batch starts (nic_i_first) so it can later tell the NIC exactly which slots were updated.
+1. **Batch Setup** – The driver remembers where this batch starts (`nic_i_first`) so it can later tell the NIC exactly which slots were updated.
 1. **Inner Batch Processing** – Inside the loop, there’s another for loop that refills up to a maximum number of buffers at a time (IFLIB_MAX_RX_REFRESH).
 For each buffer in this batch:
 	* Look up the buffer’s address and physical location in memory.
 	* Check if the buffer is valid.
-If not, reinitialize the receive ring.
+If not, reinitialise the receive ring.
 	* Store the physical address and slot index so the NIC knows where to place incoming data.
-	* If the buffer has changed or this is the first initialization, update its DMA (Direct Memory Access) mapping.
+	* If the buffer has changed or this is the first initialisation, update its DMA (Direct Memory Access) mapping.
-	* Synchronize the buffer for reading so the NIC can safely use it.
+	* Synchronise the buffer for reading so the NIC can safely use it.
 	* Clear any “buffer changed” flags.
 	* Move to the next buffer position in the ring.
 1. **Publishing the Batch to the NIC** – Once the batch is ready, the driver calls a function to tell the NIC: